 According to Feng Shui’s beliefs and traditions, fish, specifically the Goldfish or the koi fish, are believed to represent prosperity and wealth.
 The reason for this is that the actual word for fish is Pinyin, and it means abundance.

 The Chinese consider the goldfish their lucky fish.
 But it’s not just the goldfish that is associated with luck.

-One of the most auspicious fish varieties that is associated with luck in the Chinese culture is the Dragonfish, also known as the Arowana.
+One of the most auspicious fish varieties that is associated with luck in Chinese culture is the Dragonfish, also known as the Arowana.
 This fish is said to be a powerful fish that has the power to bring to you luck, good fortune, and prosperity.
 The reason for this is that some Chinese descendants believe in the mythical dragon, and as you may know by now, the dragon is held in high regard in Chinese culture.
-The gold and red color in the Arowana variety of goldfish is highly prized, especially because these colors are traditionally associated with good luck and good fortunes.
+The gold and red color in the Arowana variety of goldfish is highly prized, especially because these colors are traditionally associated with good luck and good fortune.

 It’s also the reason why the arowanas make up between 60 and 70% of the total sales by Qian Hu, who sells ornamental fish in China’s major markets.

 There is also the high-grade silver Arowana fish that measures between 15 and 18cm.
 These are highly valuable fish categories that also bring good luck, which is why this rare variety of fish fetches several tens of thousands of dollars.
 This type of fish can live for about 25 years, reaching a length of 1meter.
-The rarity and the longevity of this variety of fish is the reason why the Chinese consider fish a symbol of longevity.
+The rarity and longevity of this variety of fish is the reason why the Chinese consider fish a symbol of longevity.

-Stingrays are also highly regarded in China, with people believing that the stingray brings good fortune.
+Stingrays are also highly regarded in China, with people believing that stingray brings good fortune.
 They believe that the stingray is effective in attracting customers.